-9. Plaintiff Earl Browne is a natural person and resident of California.
+9. Plaintiff India Banks ("Banks") is a natural person and resident of the Middle District of Florida and the Tampa Division.

-10. Think Finance, LLC ("Think Finance") is a limited liability company with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001.
-Although the Tribes held themselves out as the actual lender of the internet loans, Think Finance ran the day-to-day operations of the lending enterprises described herein.
+- 10. Think Finance, LLC ("Think Finance") is a limited liability company with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001.

-11. Think Finance SPV, LLC ("Think Finance SPV") is a limited liability company formed under the laws of Delaware with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001-3232.
+Although the Tribes held themselves out as the actual lender of Plaintiff's and class members' internet loans, Think Finance ran the day-to-day operations of the lending enterprises described herein. - 11.
+Think Finance SPV, LLC ("Think Finance SPV") is a limited liability company formed under the laws of Delaware with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001-3232.
 Think Finance created Think Finance SPV as the special purpose vehicle to acquire shares of GPL Servicing, Ltd. ("GPLS")-"the fund created to allow investors to purchase interests in the consumer loans originated by Native American Tribal lending businesses."
 See Think Finance, LLC, v.
-Victory Park Capital Advisors, LLC, Case No. 17-03106 (Banc.
+Victory Park Capital Advisors, LLC, Case No. 17-03106 (Bank N.D.
 Tex.)
 (Dkt.
-1, Compl. at ¶ 24) (explaining Victory Park's creation of GPLS).

-12. TC Administrative Services, LLC ("TC Administrative") is a Delaware corporation with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001-3232.
+1, Compl. at ¶ 24) (explaining Victory Park Capital Advisors, LLC's ("Victory Park") creation of GPLS). - 12.
+TC Administrative Services, LLC ("TC Administrative") is a Delaware corporation with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001-3232.
 As explained below, TC Administrative participated in the enterprise as an administrative service provider and, more importantly, as the entity who received Think Finance's share of the profits of the scheme.
-Pursuant to the parties' agreements, TC Administrative Services received the net income generated from the enterprises after accounting for the fixed return of 18-20% allocated to the investors who funded the scheme.

-13. Tailwind Marketing, LLC ("Tailwind") is a limited liability company with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001-3232.
+Pursuant to the parties' agreements, TC Administrative received the net income generated from the enterprises after accounting for the fixed return of 18-20% allocated to the investors who funded the scheme. - 13.
+Tailwind Marketing, LLC ("Tailwind") is a limited liability company with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001-3232.
 As explained below, Tailwind participated in the enterprise as the marketing and technology arm of the enterprise.

-14. Defendant TC Decision Sciences, LLC ("TC Decision Sciences"), is a Delaware corporation with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001-3232.
+- 14. Defendant TC Decision Sciences, LLC ("TC Decision Sciences"), is a Delaware corporation with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001-3232.
 As explained below, TC Decision Sciences participated in the enterprise as the website operator and software administrator for the rent-a-tribe enterprises.
-TC Decision Sciences also provided risk management, i.e., it performed analysis to help predict payment risk and developed the lending criteria to ensure the profitability of the rent-a-tribe scheme.

-15. TC Loan Services, LLC ("TC Loan Services") is a limited liability with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001-3232.
+TC Decision Sciences also provided risk management, i.e., it performed analysis to help predict payment risk and developed the lending criteria to ensure the profitability of the rent-a-tribe scheme. - 15.
+TC Loan Services, LLC ("TC Loan Services") is a limited liability with a principal place of business at 5080 Spectrum Drive, Suite 700 West Addison, TX 75001-3232.
 TC Loan Services participated in the enterprise as the controlling member of Tailwind.
 TC Loan Services was created to further insulate Defendants from liability by adding an extra layer of corporate protection.